ndavd/kwitter-dapp/README.md

 </p>
 </br>

-## How to get started
+## Getting started

-- Install MetaMask and create an account
+1. Install MetaMask and create an account.
-- Get some Kovan Ethereum (KETH) from a faucet ([chainlink's faucet](https://faucets.chain.link/kovan) for example)
+1. Get some Kovan Ethereum (KETH) from a faucet (for example [chainlink's](https://faucets.chain.link/kovan)).
-- Reload the page
+1. Reload the page and start exploring!

 ## How it works